Seven simple steps to achieving your goals

 Always keep the end result in focus, maintain your excitement and enthusiasm, and keep moving forward.
 See each difficulty you meet as an opportunity for learning and growth.

 Commit to doing at least one thing every day that will move you a little closer towards your goal.
-Do not halt this forward progress until your end result has been achieved.
+Do not halt this forward progress on your path to success until your end result has been achieved.

 7. Reward yourself

 When you complete your goal it is important to reward yourself for this achievement.
 Look back over your accomplishments and enjoy the satisfaction that success brings.
 This will train the subconscious mind to focus on activities that produce successful results.

 Once you have enjoyed your reward, set your next goal, making it bigger and more challenging than the last.